SamrahSayyed/event_management_system/README.md

 This project is a simple **Event Management System** implemented in **C language** using **Singly Linked Lists** and **Queue data structures**.
 Designed as a Data Structures and Algorithms (DSA) semester project, it simulates event planning, cost estimation, and queue processing based on user-defined events.

+Sample Input and Output uploaded in the repository

 ## 📌 Features